There is no Israel without Jews.

 We look forward to continuously updating this compilation.
 If a video appears on our list, you can be sure it has the TBTN seal of approval!

 The history of Gaza stretches back over 5,000 years, making it one of the world’s oldest inhabited areas.
 Caananites settled in what is now Gaza, and the small 25 mile strip of land is mentioned several times in the Bible.
-A litany of rulers conquered Gaza including: Philistines, Babylonians, Greeks, Israelites, Romans, Mamluks, and finally, the Ottomans who held the region for four centuries.
-When the British seized control of Palestine, Gaza was part of the British Mandate.
+A litany of rulers conquered Gaza including: Ancient Egyptians, Philistines (A Greek-Cretan seafaring people), Babylonians, Greeks, Judeans, Romans, Mamluks, and finally, the Ottomans who held the region for four centuries.
+When the British seized control of Palestine, Gaza was part of the British Mandate, turned into British occupation because the purpose of the original Mandate was to help Jews restore Jewish sovereignty.
+Gaza had been Jewish land for thousands of years, since 145 BC, and was part of the Kingdom of Judah.
+The 51 member states at the League of Nations in both 1920 and 1922, recognized that fact.

 While many associate Gaza with only Arabs, Jews have also had a significant presence there.
-During Hasmonean rule, the Jewish King, Yochanan, captured the area in 145 BCE, and since then a rather large Jewish community resided in Gaza, and remained there when the Muslims took control in the 7th century.
+In 145 BC, the Maccabees took control of Gaza from the Philistines; in 100 BC, during Hasmonean rule, the Jewish King, Yochanan (Jannaeas), recaptured the area with the aid of Queen Cleopatra III against her own son.
+Since then, a rather large Jewish community resided in Gaza, and remained there when the Muslims took control in the 7th century.
 In the aftermath of the Spanish Inquisition, both Spanish and Portuguese Jews fled to Gaza.
+After the Romans stopped using Gaza as a Jewish slave port, Jews took back Gaza as a central entity and it became a major Jewish port area.
+There were Chief Rabbis of Gaza, and Gaza became a famous Kabbalah center throughout the ages when Jews fled to Gaza to escape persecutions and plagues in other parts of Israel.

-In 1947, the UN presented its partition plan.
+In 1947, the UN presented its antisemitic partition plan, UN Resolution 181.
+It was meant to give away even more land to Arabs of the pitiful 22% left to the Jews.
+Remember, 78% of the Jewish homeland had been stolen by Churchill as Foreign Secretary, in 1922.
 The Jewish leaders reticently accepted, and yet again, the Arabs rejected the offer.
-This plan included Gaza as part of an Arab country.
-Upon independence, Israel was attacked by Egypt through Gaza and all Jews in Gaza were expelled, even from long-standing communities such as Kfar Darom, which was legally Jewish-owned since the 1930s.
+This plan included Gaza as part of an Arab state.
+Upon liberation, Israel was attacked by Egypt through Gaza and all Jews in Gaza were expelled, even from long-standing communities such as Kfar Darom, which was legally Jewish-owned since the 1930s.
+Even before the Egyptian annexation, the British were expelling Jews from Gaza following the British-fomented Arab revolts.

-In 1994, Gaza had limited autonomy imparted by the Oslo Accords and the Palestinian Authority assumed power.
-Israel fully disengaged in 2005, and only retained control of Gaza’s borders, air space, and sea for security purposes only.
-This was great foresight because an even more extreme Islamist party, Hamas, won the Gazan elections in 2006 and by 2007, Hamas fully took over the area, often killing Fatah party members.
-The terrorist group destroyed all the green-houses left by Jews, who had done so, as favor to the local Arab population.
+In 1994, Gaza had limited autonomy imparted by the Oslo Accords and the terrorist Palestinian Authority assumed power locally.
+Israel fully disengaged in 2005, and retained control of Gaza’s borders, air space, and sea for security purposes only.
+This was great foresight because an even more extreme Islamist party, Hamas, won the Gazan elections in a landslide in 2006 and by 2007, Hamas fully took over the area, often killing Fatah party members who were not vacating their posts.
+The terrorist group destroyed all the green-houses left by Jews, who had done so, in favor of the local Arab population.
+But, even before Hamas, the Arab occupiers in Gaza were launching the first Intifada under Israeli rule in 1987, and were suicide bombing Jews under Fatah rule, prior to Hamas.

-Hamas rules Gaza through mostly Sharia law, uses the strip as a terrorist launching pad against Israel, and does not recognize Israel’s right to exist.
+Until the Jewish genocide of October 7th, 2023, Hamas ruled Gaza through mostly Sharia law, used the strip as a terrorist launching pad against Israel, and did not recognize Israel’s right to exist.
 Its charter is one of the most antisemitic among Muslim regions.
+Hamas is not some foreign entity, but literally emerged from the Arab occupier population in Jewish Gaza.

-The media portrays Gaza as only being blockaded by Israel, but Egypt also has a legal blockade on Gaza for similar purposes – anti-terrorism measures.
-Israel, though, for humanitarian purposes, keeps its Kerem Shalom border open, often even in times of war.
+The media portrays Gaza as only being blockaded by Israel, but Egypt also had a legal blockade on Gaza for similar purposes – anti-terrorism measures.
+Israel, though, for humanitarian purposes, kept its border crossing open, often even in times of war.
 When did the blockade begin and why?
 In 2006, when Israeli Gilad Shalit was captured.
-Egypt has put the pressure on Gaza by largely closing it’s Rafah border, but it’s motivations are two-fold: an attempt to rid Gaza of Hamas, a Muslim Brotherhood terrorist group, and to put pressure on Israel to be responsible for Gaza, and not Egypt.
+Egypt put far more strict pressure on Gaza by largely closing its Raf’iach (a Jewish city for thousands of years) border, but its motivations were two-fold: an attempt to rid Gaza of Hamas, a Muslim Brotherhood terrorist group, and to put pressure on Israel to be responsible for Gaza, and not Egypt.

 Why Zionism